 established using the

-estimate of the time at which their hardware began to transmit or capture the
+the time at which their hardware began to transmit or capture the stream in the

 start_timeto allow it to be an arbitrary 'audio stream clock' instead of the

 zx_clock_get_monotonic()clock.
 If the stream clock is made to count in audio frames since start, then this

 start_timecan be replaced with the terms for a segment of a piecewise linear transformation which can be subsequently updated via notifications sent by the driver in the case that the audio hardware clock is rooted in a different oscillator from the system's tick counter.
 Clients can then use this transformation either to control the rate of consumption of input streams, or to determine where to sample in the input stream to effect clock correction.

 Upon successfully starting a stream, drivers must guarantee that no position notifications will be sent before the start response has been enqueued into the ring-buffer channel.